nhossain5/Milestone3/README.md

 ### Lastly, if you refresh the home page, there should be a different random popular movie
 ### However, the size of the list of popular movies is 20,
 ### so there is a chance for the same movie to appear back-to-back
-# How implementing my project differed from my expectations:
-### I thought combining the flask-login components of the project
-### with the other components of the project was going to be simpler
-### I ended up using most of the information from the lengthy example
-### to help me make the login session
 # Technical issues and how I solved them:
-### 1) I had to delete a couple whole projects
-### because I did not know how to combine the features together
+### 1)A technical issue was that I could not properly delete the reviews that I wanted to delete in the data
-### I solved this by working slowly and going through the lengthy example thoroughly
-### to make sure I was not just copy-pasting and knew what I was coding
-### 2) While I was working with the databases, when I was making them
-### or resetting them, I had to wait a while for the local or heroku pages to start up again
+### I solved this by adding the indexes of the reviews I wanted to remove into an array, and then removing them from highest to lowest number
+### 2)Another technical issue that I faced was that I could not properly use ESLint
+### I solved this by deleting the node_modules and static folders and remaking them because I was messing with them for no reason; all I had to do was enable ESLint in the VSCode Settings
+### 3)One more technical issue I had was that my python3 app.py would not always work
-### I solved this by working diligently, if I was stuck on a problem, I would take a break,
+### I solved this by using:
-### jog around, or do some activity; then I came back refreshed and tried finding
-### the solutions again in stackoverflow or they were simple problems that went over my head
+'''
+ps -fA | grep python'
+'''
+### in the terminal and then using:
+'''
+kill -9 pid
+'''
+### in the terminal as well. "pid" is the process ID associated with app.py
+# Hardest Part of the Project for me:
+### was that it would take a while for me to get used to frameworks that I have never worked with before as well as combining the features of multiple frameworks at once
+# Most Useful thing that I learned from the Project:
+### was that the rubber duck method actually works.
+Sometimes writing or thinking about code, which were simple and embarrassing problems most of the time, would go over my head.
+What helped me the most was taking a break and then going back to the code with a refreshed mindset.